-We are going to summarize some important things that should be considered before deciding the pedalboard’s dimension concerning your needs.
+There are many important things that should be considered before buying a pedalboard concerning your needs.

-- How many pedals do I own right now?
+1. How many guitar & bass effects pedals do I own right now?

 There is an important connection between capacity and transportation comfort; the smaller the pedalboard is, the fewer pedals but easier mobility you will get; whereas the larger the board gets, more number of pedals you will fit, which will be proportional to the strength needed to carry the pedalboard around.
 Some exercise is always welcome however!

 ➡️ You can't control if a new pandemic will come and we will have to play home another year; but you can think where you will like to play if this never happen again :)

 Sedentary playing at home or in the studio will allow you to use larger and heavier pedalboard configuration due to the lack of transportation needs.

 If you are constantly moving around, think about how you do so.
 You will need a smaller and lighter pedalboard configuration in order to travel more comfortable.
 If it’s going to be beaten up in a regular basis you might as well go for a pedalboard's hard case; but if you need something portable and weightless because of your wandering about, a pedalboard's soft case will be the right option to carry your pedalboard.

 4. How do I get the approximate dimensions?